Variable Scope and Hoisting in JavaScript

 Second

-is hoisted but not initialized (TDZ applies).- Accessing
+console.log(b);let bis hoisted but not initialized (TDZ applies).- Accessing

-before initialization results in aReferenceError
+bbefore initialization results in aReferenceError.

 -